qbnetworks/alliance/CODE_OF_CONDUCT.md

 # License for documentation

+Copyright (C) 2024 QB Networks

 Copyright (C) 2017-2024 Masscollabs Services

+Copyright (C) 2017-2024 procyberian and contributors

+Copyright (C) 2017-2024 amassivus and contributors

+Copyright (C) 2017-2024 Mass Collaboration Labs and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3